Cyclone Road |

 I don't know about tomorrow.
 I'm not at all impressed and the May magic seems in short supply this year.
 The setup for portions of N TX along the dryline reminds me of the other dozen (literally) out-of-phase, weak low level flow, marginal DL/CF days I've chased this year, where the better target is somewhere else, but there's a decent enough target to stick around here and bust in crappy terrain.
 2008 is killing my storm buzz.
 I'm embracing the idea that a big, fat cartoon ridge like the models were advertising several days ago is just what we need to hit the reset button on the season and start over around the 20th.
 For tomorrow I will either: (a) go to SE KS; (b) go to SPS; or, (c) stay in DTO and do some work.

-Sunday, May 11, 2008
+Wednesday, May 07, 2008

 Posted